goshiphq/goship-cms/content/blog/understanding-ltl-and-parcel-shipping-what-is-best-for-my-small-business1.md

 ---
 title: "Understanding LTL and Parcel Shipping: What’s Best for My Small Business?"
-intro: s a business owner, you will need to look for a secure and economical way to send your products to your customers.
+intro: As a business owner, you will need to look for a secure and economical way to send your products to your customers.
 Most e-commerce business owners are familiar with the sky-high fees of small parcel carriers like FedEx, DHL, and UPS.
 Don’t even get us started on sending oversized or bulky parcels!
 Small businesses can opt for parcel shipping or less-than-truckload (LTL) freight.
 To figure out which method is best for your business, there are many factors to consider.
-postedAt: "1632946362700"
+postedAt: "1633004742700"
-news: true
+news: false
 description: Learn about secure and economical ways to send your product to your customers.
 At GoShip, choose between LTL or Parcel shipping for your small business.